Ministry of Information Policy (Ukraine): Staff of the Ministry of Information Policy

 The approved staff of the Ministry of Information Policy of Ukraine for 2015 includes 29 employees.
-Given the Ukrainian practice, the figure seems to be very small.
-However, the experience of many countries and contemporary understanding of management prove that these are the public institutions with a small staff working based on delegation principles, which are much more capable to implement global state tasks.
+Given Ukrainian practice, the figure seems very small.
+However, the experience of many countries and contemporary understanding of management prove that these are public institutions with a small staff working based on delegation principles that are much more capable of implementing global state tasks.